 What Happened Today at the Annual Meeting – Monday Edition

-The first project on the agenda was Copyright, chaired by Council member Wallace B. Jefferson.
-Reporter Christopher Jon Sprigman and Associate Reporters Daniel J. Gervais, Lydia Pallas Loren, R. Anthony Reese, and Molly S. Van Houweling presented Tentative Draft No. 4, which contains portions of Chapter 4, Copyright Formalities; Chapter 5, Duration of Copyright; Chapter 6, Copyright Rights and Limitations; and Chapter 7, Copyright Infringement.
+The next project on the agenda was Copyright.
+Council member Wallace B. Jefferson joined Reporter Christopher Jon Sprigman and Associate Reporters Daniel J. Gervais, Molly S. Van Houweling, Lydia Pallas Loren, and R. Anthony Reese to present Tentative Draft No. 3.
+The draft contains material from Chapter 1, Subject Matter and Standards: Generally; Chapter 2, Subject Matter of Copyright: Scope of Protection; Chapter 3, Initial Ownership, Transfers, Voluntary Licenses, and Termination of Grants; Chapter 4, Copyright Formalities; Chapter 5, Duration of Copyright; Chapter 6, Copyright Rights and Limitations; and Chapter 9, Copyright Remedies.

 *All approvals by membership at the Annual Meeting are subject to the discussion at the Meeting and usual editorial prerogative.